Atari 2600: Atari 2800

 The Atari 2800 is the Japanese version of the 2600 released in October 1983.
 It is the first Japan-specific release of a 2600, though companies like Epoch had distributed the 2600 in Japan previously.
 The 2800 was released a short time after Nintendo's Family Computer (which became the dominant console in Japan), and it did not gain a significant share of the market.
 Sears previously released the 2800 in the US during late 1982 as the Sears Video Arcade II, which came packaged with two controllers and Space Invaders.
-Around 30 specially branded games were released for the 2800.
+The system launched in May 1983 with 25 specifically branded games.
+Around 35 games were released for the 2800.

 Designed by engineer Joe Tilly, the 2800 has four controller ports instead of the two of the 2600.
 The controllers are an all-in one design using a combination of an 8-direction digital joystick and a 270-degree paddle, designed by John Amber.
 The 2800's case design departed from the 2600, using a wedge shape with non-protruding switches.
 The case style is the basis for the Atari 7800, which was redesigned for the 7800 by Barney Huang.